Sold by Craig

 Moderately.
 Heritage Mountain itself is residential and primarily car-friendly, but it's adjacent to Newport Village (groceries, restaurants, services) and within reasonable distance of Klahanie / Suter Brook / the Inlet waterfront.

 View streets — particularly water (Inlet) or mountain exposures — typically command 9–14% premiums over equivalent inventory on non-view streets.
-Premium varies by exposure quality, view permanence (whether neighbouring construction can block it), and street elevation.
+Upper-elevation Heritage addresses with topography-protected Inlet, downtown Vancouver, or Mount Baker exposure can command higher premiums where the sightline is structurally defended.

-View permanence diligence is the key risk factor for premium buyers — that's why I always check zoning, neighbouring lot heights, and any pending development applications before recommending a view-premium offer.
+View permanence diligence is the key risk factor for premium buyers — check zoning, neighbouring lot heights, and any pending development applications before recommending a view-premium offer.

 How fast do Heritage Mountain homes sell?+

-Q2 2026 average days on market for Heritage Mountain detached is approximately 41 days, comparable to Westwood Plateau and slightly slower than Burke Mountain due to higher price points and the smaller buyer pool at the $2M+ tier.
+Q2 2026 average days on market for Heritage Mountain detached tracks comparable to Westwood Plateau and slightly slower than Burke Mountain due to higher price points and the smaller buyer pool at the $2M+ tier.

 How does Heritage Mountain pricing compare to Westwood Plateau?+